 - Travel benefits

 The Chase Sapphire Preferred can’t match the base earning rate on the Capital One Venture.
-But receiving 3X points on dining, select streaming services, and eligible online grocery purchases might be better for you depending on your spending habits.
+But receiving 3X points on dining, select streaming services, and online groceries might be better for you depending on your spending habits.

-For benefits, we love that the Sapphire Preferred has an easy way to help offset its $95 annual fee each year in the form of a $50 annual hotel credit.
-Yes, this credit only works if you book the hotel through Chase Ultimate Rewards.
+In terms of benefits, I love that the Sapphire Preferred has an easy way to help offset its $95 annual fee each year in the form of a $50 annual hotel credit.
+Yes, this credit only works if you book the hotel through Chase Travel℠.
 But using the Chase travel portal has been extremely easy in our experience.

 Luxury travel perks: Capital One Venture X Rewards Credit Card vs. Chase Sapphire Reserve®